 Press the MODE switch on the center console to select Tour, Sport, or Snow/ Ice.
-Pressing the switch will display a graphic of all available ride modes and change to the next mode.
+Pressing the switch will display a mode menu selection screen in the instrument cluster with all available modes.
+First switch press will display and highlight current active mode and any subsequent switch press (while the mode menu is still up) will display and activate the next available mode.
 The Tour and Sport Modes will feel similar on a smooth road.
 Select a new setting whenever driving conditions change.